-A study of mental illness including the causes, characteristics, progression and treatment of mental illness.
-IAI: PSY 905 will vary at discretion of the instructor.
+Deals with current topics in psychology not covered in other courses.
+Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.